fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 RFC5837 describes a mechanism for Extending ICMP for Interface and Next-Hop Identification, which allows providing additional information in an ICMP error that helps identify interfaces participating in the path.
-This is especially useful in environments where each interface may not have a unique IP address to respond to, e.g., a traceroute.
+This is especially useful in environments where a given interface may not have a unique IP address to respond to, e.g., a traceroute.

 This document introduces a similar ICMP extension for Node Identification.
-It allows providing a unique IP address and/or a textual name for the node, in the case where each node may not have a unique IP address (e.g., the IPv6 nexthop deployment case described in draft-chroboczek-intarea-v4-via-v6).
+It allows providing a unique IP address and/or a textual name for the node, in the case where each node may not have a unique IP address (e.g., a deployment in which all interfaces have IPv6 addresses and all nexthops are IPv6 nexthops, even for IPv4 routes).

 --- middle